 However, it seems likely that they will affect many employees, including some proportion who likely had not responsibility for the problems with Epic.

-What the hospital system did not seem to be cutting was lobbying and public relations.
+When in Doubt, Lobby the Government What the hospital system did not seem to be cutting was lobbying and public relations.
 Perhaps this was a response to its unexpected inability to manage its own commercial health care information technology?
 What bad management can lose, maybe government can supplant.
-Once again Richard Carver had the story for the Journal:
+Once again Richard Carver had

 Stung by a series of unusual setbacks at the General Assembly, the North Carolina hospital industry is launching a public relations campaign aimed, in part, at protecting revenues and staving off competition from lower cost surgery centers.